 The AD7734 P0 pin can be used as a general-purpose digital I/O pin.
-The P1 pin (SYNC/P1) can be used as a generalpurpose digital I/O pin or to synchronize the AD7734 with other devices in the system.
-When the SYNC bit in the I/O port register is set and the SYNC pin is low, the AD7734 does not process any conversion.
-If it is put into single conversion mode, continuous conversion mode, or any calibration mode, the AD7734 waits until the SYNC pin goes high and then starts operation.
-This allows conversion to start from a known point in time, i.e., the rising edge of the SYNC pin.
+The P1 pin $(\overline{SYNC}/P1)$ can be used as a general-purpose digital I/O pin or to synchronize the AD7734 with other devices in the system.
+When the SYNC bit in the I/O port register is set and the \overline{SYNC} pin is low, the AD7734 does not process any conversion.
+If it is put into single conversion mode, continuous conversion mode, or any calibration mode, the AD7734 waits until the \overline{SYNC} pin goes high and then starts operation.
+This allows conversion to start from a known point in time, that is, the rising edge of the \overline{SYNC} pin.